 It is interesting to note from our conversations with larger suppliers that they have largely standardised around Cisco, Polycom and Mitel.
 They have tried to work with other handsets but been unhappy with call quality or reliability.
 Also check that suppliers are using current phones; we have seen examples of companies supplying end of life phones, which could impact replacement if they break.

 What are the call rates?

-As a guide, UK landlines should be 1p per minute or less, UK mobiles should be 7p per minute or less.
+As a guide, UK landlines should be less than 1p per minute, UK mobiles should be less than 7p per minute.
 Anything higher and they are making excessive profits.
 There should be no minimum charges and no call set up fees.
 All calls should be billed per second.

 What is the length of the contract?

 Generally we don’t advise signing for more than 12 months unless there is a significant financial advantage in doing so.
 Some companies offer to rent or lease handsets if you take out a three-year deal.
 If you go for this option see if you can change suppliers before that date and reuse handsets with another supplier.
 On longer term deals check the flexibility and impact on costs of adding and removing users.